 All three species described here are native to Southeast Asia and the Pacific Islands.
-Beyond their hardiness range, they can be grown indoors; species A. wilkesiana and A. pendula can be used as annuals in cold-winter areas.
+Beyond their hardiness range, they can be grown indoors; species Acalypha wilkesiana and Acalypha pendula can be used as annuals in cold-winter areas.
 All bloom intermittently during the warm months and all must have good drainage.
 Pinch young plants regularly to encourage bushy growth.
 Feed houseplants monthly in summer; reduce watering in winter.

-A. reptans (A. pendula).
-FIRETAIL.
-Resembles A. hispida in flower form, but plant is much smaller; shorter tassels droop from trailing branches.
+- Resembles Acalypha hispida in flower form, but plant is much smaller; shorter tassels droop from trailing branches.

-- Leaves to 8 in. long, in color combinations including bronzy green mottled with red and purple; red with crimson and bronze; and green edged with crimson and stippled with orange and red.
+- Leaves to 8 inches long, in color combinations including bronzy green mottled with red and purple; red with crimson and bronze; and green edged with crimson and stippled with orange and red.

 Selections worth trying include the following.

 - Vivid coral-pink foliage randomly blotched with bronze appears lit from within.

 - Leaves have blotches of cream, lime, and dark green, yet typically glossy.

-- To about 3 ft. tall and wide, with threadlike leaves in green and shades of red and gold.
+- To about 3 feet tall and wide, with threadlike leaves in green and shades of red and gold.

-- Vigorous plant grows 34 ft. high and almost as wide in a single season; tops out at 1215 ft. in frost-free areas.
+- Vigorous plant grows 34 feet high and almost as wide in a single season; tops out at 1215 feet in frost-free areas.

 - Distinguished by large leaves blotched in bright pink, coral, and bronze.

-- Oval, 4- to 6-in.-long, slightly weeping leaves are chocolate-brown with hot pink edges.
+- Oval, 4- to 6 inches-long, slightly weeping leaves are chocolate-brown with hot pink edges.

 - Growing upright to 2 feet tall and wide with narrow bronze leaves with ruffled pink edges.